artsandiego/chklst/README.md

 ![alt text](banner.png "CHKLST")

-CHKLST is a A one-stop repository of different resources for Front-End Developers and UI Designers.
+CHKLST is a one-stop repository of different resources for Front-End Developers and UI Designers.

 <br/>